 Are you looking for fantastic books about France to read before you go?
 Don’t miss these books set in France to inspire your travels.

 If you are familiar with The Uncorked Librarian, you know that we tend to lean toward World War 2 books.
-But, I promise, this France-based reading list will have both WW2 and non-WWII books set in France, too.
+But, I promise, this France books reading list will have both WW2 and non-WWII books set in France, too.

-In fact, one of our stellar Uncorked Readers, Katheryn, offered up her expertise in French literature, romances, mysteries, and historical fiction set in France, and nonfiction and fictional books about France.
+In fact, one of our stellar Uncorked Readers, Katheryn, offered up her expertise in French literature, romances, mysteries, and historical fiction set in France as well as nonfiction and fictional books about France.
 Many of these French novels are a collaboration with her.

 Below, find France-based books that will take you there, and a few famous French authors.
 Enjoy French cuisine, art, love, and history.

-Of course, we are not covering all of the books set in France but just a few that we love, recommend, and think our readers will enjoy.
+Of course, we are not covering all of the novels set in France but just a few that we love, recommend, and think our readers will enjoy.

 So, if you are craving an educational and relaxing vacation via your armchair, travel to France with these books.
 Let’s get started!